datapfranc/datapfranc.github.io-src/content/Howto Do data integration.md

 So how should we proceed?

 First, we need proper data model for both reference data (book title, authors, isbn...) and review data (rating, text).
-There are other important decisions like etl/pipeline design, data quality, ..but I'll stick to data modelling here.
-Data modelling is done by 1) identity important business entity (ex.
+There are other important decisions like etl/pipeline design, data quality, ..but I'll stick to data modeling here.
+Data modeling is done by 1) identity important business entity (ex.
 Author, Work, Isbn..), 2) define common entity used for integration along with candidate keys, 3) identify links/relationship between them, 4) identify descriptive attribute, .

 [Model Image]({filename}/images/blog/BRD_model.jpeg)

 Let's discuss a few aspect.
 First, integration is done through common Entity, i.e. Book.
-Book is a generic term and we can't affort to be loose especially related to "granularity" of entity.
+Book is a generic term and we can't afford to be loose especially related to "granularity" of entity.
 Amazon records reviews at book edition level, but probably more appropriate to record them at **Work** level ([concept](https://www.librarything.com/concepts)).

 Next is defining natural-key for Work allowing the integration of reviews (done on same Work entity) across sits.
 For that, we could choose Work's Title/Author as a composite key and face issues like spelling differences and other titles translated in different languages.
 A much better alternative is to use ISBN which is meant to uniquely identify editions of same work.
 And it turns out Lt generously produces an export called [thingISBN.xml](http://www.librarything.com/wiki/index.php/LibraryThing_APIs) available for non-commercial use.
 This gives a list ISBN's belonging to Lt's Work entity (yet another by-product of work done collaboratively through social media).